Banaswadi railway station

 Banaswadi railway station (station code: BAND) is an Indian Railways train station located in Banaswadi, Bangalore, in the Indian state of Karnataka, which is about 12 km away from the Bangalore City railway station and serves the Banaswadi and Baiyyappanahalli areas.

 Structure

 Banaswadi has three platforms, each running to 400m in length, shelters, lighting, benches and a booking office.

 Line

 Banaswadi railway station is on a branch line within Bangalore connecting Yesvantpur Junction and Baiyappanahalli.
-From Baiyappanahalli, trains can either turn to the single diesel line to Salem Junction via Hosur or continue straight towards Bangarapet.
+From Baiyappanahalli, trains can either turn to the single electric line to Salem Junction via Hosur or continue straight towards Bangarapet.
 From Yesvantpur, they can either turn towards Arsikere Junction, Bangalore City Railway Station or Dharmavaram.